 Appley in Ryde is a good choice as there is a long sandy beach even at high tide.
 The sand is soft and - dare I say it - golden on a sunny day.
 There are some shingly bits if you want to be picky.

 The stretch of coastline from Yaverland to Shanklin, via Sandown and Lake is almost entirely sandy.
 Admittedly, some parts are a bit stony at high tide.
-At a rough guess, I'd say there is 3-4 miles of sand along that part of the Isle of Wight's coast.
+At a rough guess, I'd say there are four miles of sand along that part of the Isle of Wight's coast.
 Is that enough sand for you, buster?

 Best Isle of Wight beach for watching massive boats